singularity-energy/open-grid-emissions-docs/docs/Methodology/Method_overview.md

 3. **Clean EIA-923 data**: Clean and allocate monthly generation and fuel data from EIA-923 ([methodology](../Methodology/Data%20Cleaning/EIA-923%20Data.md))
     1. Allocate monthly net generation and fuel consumption data reported at the prime-mover level in the EIA-923 generation and fuel table to individual generators.
 Data is allocated to each generator-month in proportion to data in the generator table and boiler fuel table, if reported, otherwise it is allocated in proportion to the nameplate capacity of each generator.
     2. Assign an energy source code to any “other” fuel consumed based on the heat content of the “other” fuel and likely fuels based on the plant type ([methodology](../Methodology/Emissions%20Calculations/Assigning%20Energy%20Source%20Codes.md))
-    3. Identify an annual primary fuel for each generator and plant based on fuels consumed. ([methodology](../Methodology/Data%20Aggregation/Plant%20Primary%20Fuel.md))
+    3. Identify an annual primary fuel for each generator, subplant, and plant based on fuels consumed. ([methodology](../Methodology/Data%20Aggregation/Plant%20Primary%20Fuel.md))
     4. Calculate monthly CO2, CH4, and N2O emissions for each generator based on its fuel consumption of each fuel type ([methodology](../Methodology/Emissions%20Calculations/GHG%20Emissions.md))
     5. Calculate monthly NOx ([methodology](../Methodology/Emissions%20Calculations/NOx%20Emissions.md)) and SO2 ([methodology](../Methodology/Emissions%20Calculations/SO2%20Emissions.md)) emissions from each generator based on its fuel consumption of each fuel type, as well as the boiler firing type and any emissions controls
     6. Calculate biomass-adjusted emissions ([methodology](../Methodology/Emissions%20Calculations/Adjusting%20Emissions%20for%20Biomass.md)), CHP-adjusted emissions ([methodology](../Methodology/Emissions%20Calculations/Adjusting%20Emissions%20for%20CHP.md)), and biomass- and CHP-adjusted emissions